 - Microwave the meal using the defrost setting.
 This method can dry out food or otherwise impact the quality, but it works in a pinch.

 Freezer prep allows me to diversify my meals and have some food on hand for exceptionally busy weeks.
 My personal favorite food to freeze is muffins.
-I love the Delightful Strawberry Lemon Yogurt Muffins, and instead of eating the whole batch in a week, I freeze half and enjoy them a month or two later.
+I love the No-Frills Banana Bread Muffins, and instead of eating the whole batch in a week, I freeze half and enjoy them a month or two later.

 What are your favorite WWL recipes to freeze?
 Let me know in the comments!